RadleighSmith/hockley-woods/README.md

 ### Support us!
 Page

-The support us page informs visitors in way they could support us, it also include a form in which users will leave their first and last name along with an email, where we can get in touch personally with them in way they can support the woods at this time.
+The support us page informs visitors in a way they could support us, it also includes a form in which users will leave their first and last name along with an email, where we can get in touch personally.
+I currently have used the code institute landing page to show that it works.
+However, shortly, I hope to add some back-end structure to the site so this works correctly.

 <img src="assets/readme-images/support-us-screenshot.png">

 ### Footer

 The footer which is found at the bottom of each page, is used to host our social media links to Facebook, Twitter, Youtube and Instagram.
-It also hold an education declaration.
+It also holds an education declaration.

 <img src="assets/readme-images/footer-screenshot.png">